Australia’s Economic Accelerator - Ignite

 Step 3.
 UQ R&I internal review and feedback

-- Ahead of internal review, ensure all online components are complete and valid, generate a whole Application PDF for your records and select 'Submit to Research Office' in RMS to submit the application.
+- Ahead of internal review, ensure all online components are complete and valid, generate a whole Application PDF for your records and select 'Submit to Research Office' in RMS-Education to submit the application.

 - To initiate review, email your completed Application Certification Form to UQ R&I at grants@research.uq.edu.au